-Our goal is to be the most sustainable paperbased packaging solutions company globally.
+Our goal is to be the most sustainable paper-based packaging solutions company globally.
 To achieve this, we believe it is important to share our sustainability experience with our customers, suppliers and the wider industry.

-We are involved with selected trade bodies to influence understanding and share knowledge about embedding sustainability throughout operations, including:
+We are involved with selected trade bodies to influence understanding and share knowledge about embedding sustainability throughout organisations, including:

 - Confederation of European Paper Industries (CEPI) - Group and National level membership.
-Smurfit Kappa's Group CEO is currently a board member; - European Corrugated Packaging Association (FEFCO) - Group and national level membership.
-Smurfit Kappa's CEO for Europe is currently a board member; - International Corrugated Case Association (ICCA).
-Smurfit Kappa's CEO for Europe is currently a board member; and - Asociación de Corrugadores del Caribe Centro y Sur América (ACCCSA).
-Smurfit Kappa's CFO for the Americas is currently a board member.
+Smurfit Kappa's Group CEO is currently a Board member; - European Corrugated Packaging Association (FEFCO) - Group and national level membership.
+Smurfit Kappa's CEO for Europe is currently a Board member; - International Corrugated Case Association (ICCA).
+Smurfit Kappa's CEO for Europe is currently a Board member; and - Asociación de Corrugadores del Caribe Centro y Sur América (ACCCSA).
+Smurfit Kappa's CFO for the Americas is currently a Board member.

-In addition, we are active participants in and signatories to many environmental reporting and sustainability organisations:

-- CDP (formerly Carbon Disclosure Project);
+In addition, we are active participants in and signatories to many environmental reporting and sustainability organisations: CDP (formerly Carbon Disclosure Project);

 - UN Global Compact;

 - UN Global Compact's CEO Water Mandate;

-- The Forest Stewardship Council (FSC);
+- The Forest Stewardship Council

+(FSC);

 - The Programme for the Endorsement of Forest Certification (PEFC);

+- The Science Based Target initiative (SBTi);
-- The Supplier Ethical Data Exchange (SEDEX); and

-- World Business Council for Sustainable Development (WBCSD).
+- The Supplier Ethical Data Exchange (SEDEX); and - World Business Council for Sustainable Development (WBCSD).